 The gentlemen explored the church to see if it was open (which it was not), while I sat on the terrace wall, enjoying the ambience of the place.
 It is a lovely spot on earth.
 If you are seeking serenity, this would be the place.

-After the albergue, we walked on and shortly turned right onto the busy N204.
+After the albergue, we walked on and within a few meters came to a T-intersection and turned right onto the busy N204.
 As you may notice, the Portuguese Camino on day seventeen of the central route, weaves back and forth with the N204, generally following in its path northward.
 We joined it for about 1/2 kilometer, before we reached another decision point for Magdalena.

 Magdalena wanted to continue onward on the N204 as far as she could go, and join up with us later, maybe even in Ponte de Lima.
 I felt horrible leaving her on the busy highway by herself.
 Indeed, the Camino ahead looked tricky for a wheelchair.
 She did not want us to have to push her so much.
 Plus, she wanted to make her own road, just like the quote above!
 What a courageous soul.
 She put me to shame.